joseph-flinn/site/frontend/posts/retro-failure-individual-over-team-discussions.md

 everyone feels heard.
 I think that I successfully achieved this goal, as discussed earlier on in this series ([Success - Psychological Safety](/posts/retro-success-psychological-safety)).
 However, I missed the important part of developing the skills in the rest of the team.
-My focus was on my one-on-one relationships with each engineer on team to make sure that I not only heard and understood them, but they felt heard and understood.
+My focus was on my one-on-one relationships with each engineer on the team to make sure that I not only heard and understood them, but they felt heard and understood.
 I missed the opportunity to coach and develop these same skills throughout the rest of the team.